d4n3sh/thedaneshproject/content/posts/2007-11-12-new-player-to-fight-spam.md

 >   </li>
 > </ul>

-Defensio is a replacement for Askimet but I don&#8217;t see this happening anytime soon and Askimet has been around for sometime now.
-It&#8217;s going to be hard to get users to switch.
+Defensio is a replacement for Askimet but I don't see this happening anytime soon and Askimet has been around for sometime now.
+It's going to be hard to get users to switch.

 The latest plugin for Defensio can be downloaded [here][15] if you would like to take it for a spin.
-I&#8217;ve installed it at home today so it&#8217;s going to take sometime to come to a conclusion to see which path I will follow.
+I've installed it at home today so it's going to take sometime to come to a conclusion to see which path I will follow.
 For now Askimet works best for me.

 Source : [Defensio][16]